confluentinc/ccloud-sdk-go-v2/ccl/v1/docs/CclV1CustomCodeLoggingUpdate.md

 `func (o *CclV1CustomCodeLoggingUpdate) HasDestinationSettings() bool`

 HasDestinationSettings returns a boolean if a field has been set.

+### GetEnvironment

+`func (o *CclV1CustomCodeLoggingUpdate) GetEnvironment() EnvScopedObjectReference`

+GetEnvironment returns the Environment field if non-nil, zero value otherwise.

+### GetEnvironmentOk

+`func (o *CclV1CustomCodeLoggingUpdate) GetEnvironmentOk() (*EnvScopedObjectReference, bool)`

+GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironment

+`func (o *CclV1CustomCodeLoggingUpdate) SetEnvironment(v EnvScopedObjectReference)`

+SetEnvironment sets Environment field to given value.

+### HasEnvironment

+`func (o *CclV1CustomCodeLoggingUpdate) HasEnvironment() bool`

+HasEnvironment returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)